Today’s post is from my sister, Michelle at Making Sense of Cents.

 Excuses prevent you from living the life you want.
 By making excuses, you’re giving up whatever goal you have before you have even begun to work towards it.

-In order to reach success and be happy in life, you’ll occasionally have to go outside of your comfort zone and do things that you may have never done before.
-And, you’ll definitely have to stop making excuses.
+To reach success and be happy in life, you’ll occasionally have to go outside of your comfort zone and do things that you may have never done before.
+And, you’ll have to stop making excuses.

 Whenever I reach a goal of mine, I can’t help but think about the past and all of the ridiculous excuses I used to give myself for why things felt impossible.
-In order to take control of your life, you need to put an end to those excuses and start living the life you desire now.
+To take control of your life, you need to put an end to those excuses and start living the life you desire now.

 Sure, when you’re feeling stressed or just defeated, it’s natural to make an excuse for why things aren’t going your way.
 However, making excuses for everything won’t get you anywhere!

 Do you want to take control of your life?